bleskes/sense_old/README.md

 Changes
 -------

+### v0.4
+- Completed knowledge base and autocomplete for Query DSL

 ### v0.3
 - Moved to a Chrome Extension for better deployment and upgrading infrastructure.
 - Introduced a knowledge base system to better manage growing size.